 The best way to provide grounding at an older outlet is to install a new circuit cable with a ground wire and connect it to a new three-slot grounded outlet.
 If you're not ready to take that on, you can replace the old two-prong outlet with a GFCI (ground-fault circuit interrupter) outlet.
 This helps protect you from shock if there is a ground fault.
 For example, if you plug in an old appliance with wiring problems, the GFCI outlet likely will shut off the power before the appliance gives you a shock.
 Be aware that a GFCI outlet does not provide a true ground.
 This means that, among other limitations, a surge protector plugged into the outlet will not work as designed.

 Testing for Ground

-If you ever want to check an existing outlet for ground, plug in a $5 tool called an outlet tester or receptacle tester.
+If you ever want to check an existing outlet for ground, plug in an outlet tester or receptacle tester.
 It will tell you if the outlet is grounded and can indicate wiring problems, such as hot and neutral wires being reversed.
 A group of LED lights on the tester will light up in different patterns that can be "read" to tell you what problems, if any, exist with the outlet.